 - Ideal for an Appetizer, try using pan-seared onions, cilantro, and spicy parmesan crackers as a base.

-- Lamb is a naturally richer meat, making it ideal for Left Bank pairings.
+- Lamb is naturally richer meat, making it ideal for Left Bank pairings.
 Fennel helps to accentuate the earthiness in the wine while the orange helps mellow out the spice and mineral notes with a hint of sweetness.

 - A burger doesn’t get more epic than this.
-Sugary bacon backed by maple and sharp cheddar will accent any refined yet rich Left Bank Bordeaux red blend.
+Sugary bacon backed by maple and sharp cheddar will accent any refined yet rich blend.

 - Not huge on red meats?
 Try this Caramel Chicken recipe from Bonappetit as a food pairing.
 It’s savory, yet loaded with cloves, ginger and soy sauce.
 The saucy additions to this chicken recipe help accentuate many of the savory aspects of a Bordeaux red blend.

-- Even though Bordeaux is in France, ironically enough many Asian dishes and sauces bring out Right bank flavors quite nicely.
-These pork chops are done in Apple Cider vinegar, Asian sweet chili-sauce and garlic.
+- Even though Bordeaux is in France, ironically enough many Asian dishes and sauces bring out Right Bank flavors quite nicely.
+These pork chops are done in Apple Cider vinegar, asian sweet chili sauce, and garlic.

 - Flank steak tends to be on the leaner side, so it makes for a great Right Bank Bordeaux food pairing since… well, Merlot dominant Bordeaux blends tend to be leaner themselves.
 Try this flank steak with red wine vinegar.

 - Shepherd’s Pie makes for a great food pairing with Bordeaux red blends since you can add so many spices and mix it with various forms of ground or chopped beef.